BoldingBruggeman/fabm-pisces/README.md

 This code must be compiled together with FABM.
 To do this, provide the following additional arguments to cmake [when you build FABM](https://github.com/fabm-model/fabm/wiki/Building-and-installing): `-DFABM_INSTITUTES=pisces -DFABM_PISCES_BASE=<PISCESDIR>`

 Here, `<PISCESDIR>` is the directory that with the FABM-PISCES code (the same directory that contains this readme file).
-Note that `-DFABM_INSTITUTES=pisces` will make FABM compile PISCES as the *only* avaialblke biogoechemical model.
-If you additionally want to have access to other biogeochemcial modls included with FABM, you can set `FABM_INSTITUTES` to a semi-colon separated list, e.g., `-DFABM_INSTITUTES=pisces;ersem`.
+Note that `-DFABM_INSTITUTES=pisces` will make FABM compile PISCES as the *only* available biogeochemical model.
+If you additionally want to have access to other biogeochemical models included with FABM, you can set `FABM_INSTITUTES` to a semi-colon separated list, e.g., `-DFABM_INSTITUTES="pisces;ersem"` (to prevent the shell from interpreting the semi-colons, you typically have to enclose this list with quotes).

 For instance, to use PISCES with the [General Ocean Turbulence Model (GOTM)](https://gotm.net/), follow [these instructions](https://github.com/fabm-model/fabm/wiki/GOTM), but in the cmake step, replace `cmake <GOTMDIR>` with: